NatachaH/laravel-searchable/README.md

     // Make a Search Class
     $search = new Search('key', $request->input('search'));

-    // For override the redirections
-    $search->addRedirection('key','routeName');

     // Get an attribute in Search Class
     $keywords = $search->attribute('text');

     // Make the search query
-    // The search can be 'contains', 'start' or 'end'
-    // And you can decide if all columns match
     $posts = Post::search($keywords,'contains',false)->get();

     // Display the result